 It’s vital to spend time away with just your spouse.
 No kids, just him and you.
 You both need the break, and you have to intentionally reconnect in order to keep up with what is going on in their lives.

-If you’re looking to grow your relationship, try my list of the “Top 5 Loving Actions To Strengthen Your Marriage Daily.”
-It’s in my free resource library, and you can get the password at the bottom of this email!
+If you’re looking to grow your relationship, try my bundle of three free downloads called “Rock Mom-Life & Marriage.”
+The bundle in my free resource library, and you can get the password here:

 Take Time To Get Away